raphael-proust/OGL-SRD5/pages/04.races/default.md

 When you create a device, choose one of the following options:

 * _Clockwork Toy._ This toy is a clockwork animal, monster, or person, such as a frog, mouse, bird, dragon, or soldier.
-When placed on the ground, the toy moves 5 feet across the ground on each of your turns in a random direction.
+When placed on the ground, the toy moves 1.5m across the ground on each of your turns in a random direction.
 It makes noises as appropriate to the creature it represents.
 * _Fire Starter._ The device produces a miniature flame, which you can use to light a candle, torch, or campfire.
 Using the device requires your action.
 * _Music Box._ When opened, this music box plays a single song at a moderate volume.
 The box stops playing when it reaches the song’s end or when it is closed.